kakopappa/sinric/README.md

 Welcome to Sinric

-Sinric helps you to integrate your existing devices (such as RaspberryPi, ESP8226, ESP32 or Arduino) with Amazon Alexa for FREE!
+Sinric helps you to integrate your existing devices (such as RaspberryPi, ESP8226, ESP32 or Arduino) with Amazon Alexa or Google Home for FREE!

 **How to use : Alexa**